Abishtu/CSSE6400-Ticket-Overflow/README.md

 - [x] Migration from original course repo to personal repository, this includes inspecting the application and running functionality tests to check if the applications runs **locally**.

-- [x] Manual deployment of application to an AWS cloud instance
+- [x] Manual deployment of application to an AWS cloud instance.

-- [ ] Automating the deployment process with Terraform scripts.
+- [ ] Automating the deployment process with Terraform scripts (#1).

 #### Clean Up and Optimisation